 Prices also depend on the service type you choose.
 Chauffeur-driven comes with an added service of a driver, which is why it costs higher than a self-driven car.

-You can create a car rental comparison table similar to the one below.
-Let’s say you’re looking at daily and weekly rental rates for an economy sedan, like a Toyota Vios or a Ford Fiesta, with manual transmission for self-driving around Metro Manila.
+Let’s say you’re looking at daily and weekly rental rates for an economy sedan, like a Toyota Vios, with manual transmission for self-driving around Metro Manila.
 Below is an example of a car rental in Manila price list.

 |Car Rental Companies||Daily Rates||Weekly Rates|